smykserhi/Tic_Tac-Toe/README.md

 The project has a **src** folder that contains a **component** 5 components:

-* App.js -> main component that is rendered in the DOM
+* App.js -> main component which is rendered in the DOM
 * Board.js -> here is where you will create the board 3x3
 * Cell.js -> this is the component that represent a square of the board
 * Header.js -> this is the component that displays the logo and start button at the beginning